BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 ## Future Extensions

+* Anti-Collusion Protection

+Let's suppose that, at time t1, we have:

+(Bob -> Alice, 2, 9), with the 9th note signed by Bob.

+And, at time t2, we have:

+(Bob -> Alice, 3, 10), with the 10th note signed by Bob.

+Bob (at least, he incentivized to) informing tracker, and the tracker commits on-chain the latest nonce seen.
+Also, tracker's signature is required for normal redemption.

+So at the moment t2:

+1) if committed state is (Bob -> Alice, 3, 10) , Alice can't withdraw (Bob -> Alice, 2, 9)
+2) if committed state is (Bob -> Alice, 3, 9) , Alice can withdraw by colluding with the tracker , and the misbehavior has onchain footprint

+Possible to introduce protection from the collusion by making debt amount ever increasing (so then it is amount of offchain debt of Bob before Alice, including redeemed), and  storing redeemed amount in Bob's reserve contract as well.

 * Anti-Censorship Protection

 If tracker is starting censoring notes associated with a public key, by not including them into on-chain update, it is still